davidredziniak/coin_view/README.md

 Some include:

-- Auto update the Coin values (price, percentage change, rank)
+- Auto update the coin values (price, percentage change, rank)
-- A news tab that auto updates utilizing an API (maybe CryptoCompare.com)
+- A news tab that utilizes an API (maybe CryptoCompare.com)
-- Specific Coin information
+- Specific coin information
 - More

 ## Contributing